apesoda/sirenus/README.md

 ## Features
 - Audio played from a central server
+- Search bar to quickly find the sound-bite you need
 - Hot-swappable sounds, no need to restart the app!

 ## Requirements